ElectricRCAircraftGuy/glances_wiki/Glances--3.0-roadmap.md

 # Modes

+3 modes are available:
+- Glances standalone/client (Curse and Web based UI are provided)
+- Glances server (passive mode, waiting for incoming requests from clients)
+- Glances export (active mode, push stats to various endpoints)

-First of all, it should be possible to start all the following modes individually or in parallel:
+It should be possible to start all the following modes individually or in parallel, limited to the following combinations:

+- client + server
-- Glances standalone or client (CLI and Web based)
+- client + export
-- Glances server
+- server + export
-- Glances export
+- client + server + export

-Each mode can be ran in parallel (for example standalone and server).

 # A plugins architecture